Celebration (Kool & the Gang song)

 "Celebration" is a song by American band Kool & the Gang.
 Released in October 1980 by De-Lite Records as the first single from their twelfth album, Celebrate!
-(1980), it was the band's first and only single to reach No. 1 on the US Billboard Hot 100.
+(1980), it was the band's first and only single to reach number one on the US Billboard Hot 100.
 In 2016, the song was inducted into the Grammy Hall of Fame.

 In 2021, the Library of Congress selected "Celebration" for preservation in the National Recording Registry for being "culturally, historically or aesthetically significant".

 Origins

+Ronald Bell said "Celebration" was inspired by the Quran (pictured).

-Co-founder Ronald Bell, the group's saxophonist and musical arranger, explained the origins of the song;
+Co-founder Ronald Bell, the group's saxophonist and musical arranger, said "Celebration" was inspired by the Quran:

-The initial idea came from the Quran.
 I was reading the passage, where God was creating Adam, and the angels were celebrating and singing praises.
 That inspired me to write the basic chords, the line, 'Everyone around the world, come on, celebration.'

+In The Guardian, Alexis Petridis stated that Bell liked telling people that "Celebration" was inspired by the Quran but that Robert "Kool" Bell had a different explanation of the song's origin.
+"Kool" recalled Ronald was listening to the band's earlier hit "Ladies' Night" (1979) and noticed the lyric "This is your night tonight, come on, let’s all celebrate."
+Then, Ronald decided to build a song out of that lyric.

 Composition

 "Celebration" is in the A Mixolydian mode in common time and was written as a collaboration by the whole band.
 The song moves at a tempo of 123 beats per minute.
 The group's vocals span from A_{3} to E_{5}.